Freezer Door Old Fashioned with Bourbon or Rye

 - Pour 8 ounces (240 milliliters) of bourbon out of the bottle.
 Reserve it in a resealable bottle or jar for another time.

 - Add the simple syrup, Angostura bitters, lemon or orange bitters, and water to the bottle of bourbon.
-Cap the bottle, give it a few shakes, and freeze the old fashioneds for at least 4 hours or overnight.
+Cap the bottle, give it a few gentle swirls, and freeze the old fashioneds for at least 4 hours or overnight.

 - Add 1 large ice cube to a rocks glass.
 Then, pour about 3 ounces (90 milliliters) of the chilled cocktail over the ice cube.
 Garnish with an orange twist, lemon twist, and/or cocktail cherry.
 Enjoy!